Ancestral sin: Witchcraft

 The term witchcraft is not well-defined but, at least within factions, the belief in family curses persists.
+In paganism, the common belief is that curses passed down through family may present itself through personal misfortune, such as addiction and poverty.
+Another includes karmic debt, a concept suggesting that actions in one's own past life--especially negative ones--carry on with them through reincarnation.
+Through personal self improvement and reflection on not only one's past, but their lineage, one may free themselves from a curse.

 Skeptical views

 Modern skeptics deny that curses of any nature, including family curses, even exist, even if some fervently believe in them.

 Modern Western attitudes to personal individuality and to individual achievement do not always sit well with notions of inherited sin.

 Psychologists and philosophers tend to portray persistent human failings as part of human nature, rather than using "original sin" metaphors.

 Historical examples

 Nathaniel Hawthorne felt that his family was cursed because of the actions of two of his ancestors, John Hathorne and his father William.
-William Hathorne was a judge who earned a reputation for cruelly persecuting Quakers, and who in 1662 ordered the public whipping of Ann Coleman.
+William Hathorne was a judge who earned a reputation for cruelly persecuting Quakers, and in 1662, he ordered the public whipping of Ann Coleman.
 John Hathorne was one of the leading judges in the Salem witch trials.
 He is not known to have repented for his actions.
 So great were Nathaniel Hawthorne's feelings of guilt, he re-spelled his last name Hathorne to Hawthorne.